Brooklyn Skate Garden

 Frequently Asked Questions

-Updated January 2026
+Updated February 2026

 Why are we building a skate garden?

 Skateboarding and other action sports in New York City are rapidly growing!
 There are approximately 307K action sports participants in the city and not enough public space for them to participate.
-Without access to safe & legal places to play and exercise, skateboarders and other action sports participants are forced to turn to non-sanctioned and potentially unsafe spaces.
-Like any other public recreational space, skateparks are community parks.
-Often located within existing larger park footprints, and integral to activating public space, they are open to the public, accessible, and valuable.
-These are safe places for youth and adults to participate in all wheel sports, engage in community activity, and improve their mental and physical health.
+Without access to safe and legal places to play and exercise, skateboarders and other action sports participants are forced to turn to non-sanctioned and potentially unsafe spaces.

 Will the project maintain local residents’ access to green space?
 Will the local community still be able to use the park for the same activities?